lupyuen/tcc-riscv32-wasm/README.md

 # Test TCC Output with NuttX

+_TCC in WebAssembly has compiled our C Program into the ELF Binary `a.out`.
+What happens when we run it on NuttX?_

 Let's run the TCC Output `a.out` on NuttX!

-Copy `a.out` to NuttX Apps Filesystem...
+We copy `a.out` to NuttX Apps Filesystem...

 ```bash
 mv ~/Downloads/a.out ~/riscv/apps/bin/